Looking 302.3 degrees WNW towards JA-land from CN74xm

 Fueled entirely by hardware and firmware hidden underneath a small laptop table, it has no OS to crash & is totally computer-free.
 Remote Rig serial servers manage IP addressing and all transmit/receive audio.
 Cloud connectivity is provided by a cellular wireless router and an AT&T aircard.
-Topside sports an uncluttered TS-480SAT faceplate, 11" antenna for 1.8GHz, microphone, and G4ZPY mini paddle.
+Topside sports a TS-480SAT detachable head, 11" antenna for 1.8GHz, microphone, and G4ZPY micro paddle.
 The whole package deploys & connects to the internet in less than 30 seconds and goes anywhere with a convenient carrying handle.
 The chimp is there to periodically throw a monkey wrench into things!

-When off the air, I enjoy plenty of naps, hanging out at Starbucks, rocking out on guitar, and sampling local seafood!
+When off the air, I enjoy plenty of naps, traveling along the Oregon Coast, hanging out at Starbucks, rocking out on guitar, and sampling local seafood!

 Thanks again for stopping by; see you on the bands!

 73, John K7FD

 Try building the RED ROOSTER hand key!
 In less than an hour, you can have your very own!